 Approximately two-thirds of Town's current housing stock consists of single-family detached homes, with the remainder comprised of a mix of duplexes, townhouses, apartments, and other living arrangements (e.g. dormitories and assisted living).
 National and local demographic trends will reinforce the need for a more diverse housing stock to accommodate groups such as the elderly, empty nesters and students.
 Housing diversity enhances affordability and, if properly managed, can contribute to neighborhood stability and character.
-The Comprehensive Plan states the following, "The Town should encourage the proportional development of diverse housing types and price levels, including single-family detached (at a variety of lot sizes), townhouse, condominiums, apartments, and housing as part of mixed use developments."
-The Westwood Neighborhood provides for every one of the housing types stated within the Comprehensive Plan in a mixed use setting and additionally offers a purpose built environment for both assisted care and independent living senior housing.
+The Comprehensive Plan states the following, "The Town should encourage the proportional development of diverse housing types and price levels, including single-family detached (at a variety of lot sizes), townhouse, Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 condominiums, apartments, and housing as part of mixed use developments."21 The Westwood Neighborhood provides for every one of the housing types stated within the Comprehensive Plan in a mixed use setting and additionally offers a purpose built environment for both assisted care and independent living senior housing.

-Encourage higher density residential uses in mixed use developments and other appropriate locations (Part 8-3):
+• Encourage higher density residential uses in mixed use developments and other appropriate locations (Part 8-3):